Aim of Cross Cultural Coaching

 Open mindedness is the expat's ability to look at their new environment with a desire to learn about and understand it and an interest in seeing things differently.
 The willingness to constantly challenging myself to try anything supports learning.

 So far we have worked with people from these countries:

 Australia, China, Hong Kong, India, Indonesia, Japan, South Korea, Malaysia, Philippines, Singapore, Thailand, Vietnam.

 NCSA: Argentina, Bolivia, Brazil, Canada, Mexico, United States of America.

 EMEA: Afghanistan, Austria, Belgium, Bulgaria, Bahrain, Croatia, Czech Republic, Denmark, Egypt, Finland, France, Germany, Great Britain, Greece, Hungary, Iran, Ireland, Israel, Italy, Lebanon, Lithuania, Luxembourg, Malta, Netherlands, Norway, Oman, Pakistan, Poland, Portugal, Romania, Russia, Saudi Arabia, Slovakia, South Africa, Spain, Sweden, Switzerland, Syria, Turkey, Ukraine.

 Wherever you are - online works!

 Some coaches say that remote coaching, virtual coaching or cross cultural coaching online has less impact than analogue f2f coaching.

 We have a different opinion.
 Even in virtual space, closeness can be established between client and coach and an emotional space can be created in which an interpersonal trust relationship develops in a short time.

-With more than 15 years of experience in virtual coaching, we believe that due to the online constellation the availability of the coach for the coachee increases.
+With more than 15 years of experience in virtual coaching, we believe that the availability of the coach for the coachee increases.
 Smaller units and quicker scheduling are possible.